bernandogunawan/Capstone_3/README.markdown

 - Data limited to syarah.com, may not generalize to all markets.
 - No real-time data, model retraining needed periodically.
-- Future: Incorporate more features (e.g., condition photos, market trends), deploy as web app.
+- Future: Incorporate more features (e.g., condition photos, market trends).

 ## Contributors
 - Bernando Virto Gunawan